Faster and smarter in the app... Open app

 • You lock in current fares.
 Whatever fares are today, they reflect only a partial repricing for the fuel cost increase.
 The full impact of higher jet fuel on published fares typically takes four to six weeks to come through — that window may be closing.

-• Hedging protection thins as the year goes on.
-The airlines most exposed to summer fare increases are those whose hedging contracts run out — and easyJet's cover drops from 84% in H1 to 62% in H2.
+• Hedging protection thins as the year goes on. easyJet's cover has already dropped from 84% earlier in the year to 70% for summer, and falls further in H2.
 Book a September holiday now and you benefit from current hedged pricing; wait until June and the airline may be repricing based on a much higher fuel cost.

 • Demand is surging for European alternatives.
 Millions of people who were planning Gulf or long-haul holidays are pivoting to Spain, Greece, Portugal and Italy.
-When demand increases and supply is fixed, prices rise.
-The longer you wait, the higher the base fare pressure from demand, independent of fuel costs entirely.
+When demand increases and supply is fixed, prices rise — independently of fuel costs entirely.

 • Package holiday protection works best when booked in advance.
 If you book now and FCDO advice subsequently changes for your destination, you have full Package Travel Regulations protection — the right to a full refund.
 That protection is stronger than any cancellation policy.